-If the weather is clear, glowing lava can be seen at night.
+If the weather is clear, and the volcano is erupting, glowing lava can be seen at night.
 Unfortunately, this area normally has wet weather; so a little luck is needed to see the volcano.
-Even if you don't have a chance to see the peak, it's still worth the visit since you will almost certainly hear the volcano exploding throughout the day and night.
+Even if you don't have a chance to see the peak, it's still worth the visit since you there are many things to see in the area and on the slopes of the volcano.
+When active, you can hear explosions from the volcano throughout the day and night.
+No eruptions have been reported since 2012.

 Arenal was dormant from the year 1500 until July 1968.
 On that day, Arenal exploded and lava flows covered two towns and killed 80 people.
 45,000 cattle also perished as well as much wildlife.
 The volcano forms an almost perfectly symmetrical cone.
 The lower slopes are rich in wildlife and forest, and many beautiful waterfalls lace the slopes of the volcano.